-Wood Choices for sashes: Mahogany, sapele, walnut, cedar.
+Wood Choices for sashes: Mahogany, sapele, or walnut.

 Wood choices for sills: mahogany, walnut, Spanish cedar

 Counterbalance systems: sash ropes and weights, sash chains and weights, tape balances

 Weather-stripping: metal saw kerf-type, compression bronze

 Glass: laminated glass (slightly higher R-value) single strength regular, double strength regular, hand blown glass (new), hand blown antique

 Design: Standard rectangular, radius top, transoms, bow front